Fritz Perls was a 20th century psychiatrist who founded Gestalt therapy in collaboration with his wife, Laura Perls.

 Contribution to Psychology

-Gestalt therapy is considered a humanistic psychotherapy and emphasizes the present moment.
-Gestalt Therapy uses cognitive insightfulness to the current experience, stresses mindfulness and encourages a client to explore their creative potential to achieve satisfaction in areas of their lives that may have otherwise been blocked.
-The basis of Gestalt Therapy is the client’s own awareness of behavior, emotion, feelings, perception, and sensation.
+Gestalt therapy is considered a humanistic, existential psychotherapy and emphasizes the present moment.
+The practice uses cognitive insight into current experiences, and stresses mindfulness, encouraging a client to explore creativity to achieve satisfaction in areas of life that may have otherwise been blocked.
+The basis of this approach to therapy is the client’s own awareness of behavior, emotion, feelings, perception, and sensation.